MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/index.md

 ms.custom: test
 ---

-# General Test Troubleshooting
+# Test Troubleshooting
-The documents in this section general troubleshooting tips for App Center Test.
+The documents in this section provide general troubleshooting tips for App Center Test.

 ## Framework-specific troubleshooting
 Issues that are encountered in local testing, or using specific framework features, usually require framework-specific troubleshooting.
 Helpful resources are listed below: